Scarborough Centre station: History

 Around 2011, there was a proposal to convert Line 3 to light-rail with an extension of the Eglinton Crosstown line (Line 5 Eglinton) over the Line 3 right-of-way.

 In 2013, the proposal was changed to abandon the Line 3 right-of-way and build an underground extension of Line 2 Bloor–Danforth along McCowan Road.
 This would result in the decommissioning of all Line 3 stations beyond Kennedy station.
 A new Scarborough Centre station would be built east of the current station and would be oriented on a north–south alignment rather than the east–west alignment of the current station.
 Between 2013 and 2016, the new Scarborough Centre station was planned as a through-station.
 In order to save money for another transit project, the plan was revised in 2016 to make it a terminal station.
 However, in 2019 the plan was revised again to make the new Scarborough Centre station a through-station.

+In February 2021, the TTC recommended the closure of Line 3 in November 2023 and its replacement by bus service until the completion of the Scarborough extension of Line 2 Bloor–Danforth.
+However, the rail portion of this station permanently closed following a derailment on July 24, 2023, after which the TTC decided not to reopen Line 3.

 Station description

 Existing station

-The existing station is located north of Ellesmere Road, between Brimley and McCowan Roads; the station is elevated and oriented east–west to the south of the Scarborough Town Centre.
-The station is built on three levels: Line 3 is on the upper level, the mezzanine, and passenger entry from the mall and an automatic entrance from Brian Harrison Way is on the middle level (also where fares are paid to enter the station), and the bus terminal and an automatic entrance from the Scarborough Centre Bus Terminal are at ground level.
-There is elevator access for all the TTC services, making this station fully accessible to anyone with disabilities.
+The existing station is located north of Ellesmere Road, between Brimley and McCowan Roads on the south of the Scarborough Town Centre.
+The station was built on three levels: Line 3 used to operate through the upper level; the mezzanine, passenger entry from the mall, and an automatic entrance from Brian Harrison Way are on the middle level; and two bus terminals were located at ground level, one for TTC buses connected by an automatic entrance to the Scarborough Centre Bus Terminal for intercity buses.
+(In October 2022, the intercity terminal was relocated so that the TTC bus terminal could expand into its space.)
+There is elevator access for TTC services, making this station fully accessible to anyone with disabilities.

-East of the current station, the Line 3 tracks continue travelling east on an elevated bridge until they reach McCowan station.
-West of the station, the tracks are on an elevated bridge which begins to descend after passing over Brimley Road.
-It continues to descend until it reaches Midland station.
+East of the current station, the Line 3 continued travelling east on an elevated bridge until McCowan station.
+West of the station, the Line 3 ran on an elevated bridge which descended after passing over Brimley Road.
+It continued to descend until reaching Midland station.

-The TTC plans to decommission the Line 3 portion of the existing station in 2023; however, the adjacent bus facilities will be kept in operation until 2030 with its bus bays reconfigured.
+The TTC permanently closed the Line 3 portion of the existing station after a derailment on July 24, 2023; however, the adjacent bus facilities will be kept in operation until 2030 with its bus bays reconfigured.